jangroth/aws-certification-notes/devops-engineer-professional.md

     * CloudTrail integration allows to trigger events on API calls
       * ReadOnly calls (`List*`, `Get*`, `Describe*`) are not supported
   * E.g. CodeCommit automatically triggers CodePipeline on new commits
+* Can deliver cross-account
+  * Must be in the same region

 ##### EventBridge
 * CloudWatch Events in its core